 Eversense is the first approved implantable continuous glucose monitoring system available for people 18 years and over.
-It has three parts: A sensor, transmitter and a mobile app.
+It has three parts: a sensor, transmitter and a mobile app.
 The sensor is inserted in the upper arm by a trained physician and can be worn for up to 90 days in the United States, and up to 180 days in some European countries.
 The transmitter sits over the sensor using a silicone-based adhesive.
 The Eversense transmitter is water-resistant, rechargeable, and can be removed and replaced without disturbing the sensor.
 The transmitter sends data every five minutes to the Eversense Mobile App which is available for both iPhone and Android.
 Values can be seen and shared with up to 5 people.

 The Eversense CGM data cannot be used to make treatment decisions, and it must be calibrated every 10-14 hours with a stable blood glucose level (not rising or falling) between 40-400 mg/dL.
-Alternate site testing should not be used when calibrating the device.

 It has three types of alerts: visual, auditory, and on-body vibration alerts, which can be particularly helpful during sleep.

 - Insulin injections or pump sites should be placed at least 4 inches away from the implanted sensor.